Oncological aftercare “in front of the door”

 According to Statistics Austria, more than 43,000 people were diagnosed with cancer in 2020.
 Of these, 19,600 were women.
 Breast cancer accounts for around 28 percent of new cases in women [2].
 The fact is that there is no health without mental health.
 This also applies to the reverse conclusion: There is no illness without accompanying mental stress.
 Of course, this applies in particular to threatening diagnoses such as cancer“, emphasized associate professor Dr. Beate Wimmer-Puchinger.

-It therefore calls for comprehensive, easy-to-understand information for those affected and their families, low-threshold access to psychological support, the expansion of interfaces to different healthcare providers and, above all, a transparent transition from acute treatment to psycho-oncological rehabilitation and medical and onco-psychological aftercare.
+It therefore calls for comprehensive, easy-to-understand information for those affected and their families, low-threshold access to psychological support, the expansion of interfaces to different healthcare providers and, above all, a transparent transition from acute treatment to psycho-oncological rehabilitation and medical and onco-psychological followingcare.

-Winder: “Oncological aftercare is also preventive care”
+Winder: “Oncological followingcare is also preventive care”

 Wolf: “Quality-driven pooling of competence”